Limitations¶

 The disciple forged a world without masters, without wards, without the sovereign's gaze — and found that the names he had given his servants no longer carried across the void.
 For in a realm stripped of all authority, even the act of calling out is an unanswered prayer.

 Kubernetes init containers block the main container until they complete.
-In compose, init containers become separate services with restart: on-failure — they retry until they succeed, but nothing prevents the main container from starting concurrently and crash-looping until its dependencies are ready.
+In compose, init containers become separate services with restart: on-failure, and the main service declares depends_on with condition: service_completed_successfully — so Docker Compose starts the main container only after its init containers exit successfully.

 Sidecar containers (containers[1:]) are converted to separate compose services sharing the main service's network namespace via network_mode: container:<name>.
 Both containers listen on the same hostname, each on its own port — same as a K8s pod.